Generalized symmetry enriched criticality in (3+1)d: SU(N) adjoint QCD: SPT transition

 The $N_f=1$ theory is better understood since it has supersymmetry.
 This theory confines and breaks $G_{SU(N)}=\mathbb{Z}_{2N}\to \mathbb{Z}_2^F$ spontaneously~\cite{Witten1982,Intriligator1996}, resulting in $N$ degenerate ground states.
 Each of these $N$ vacua is associated with the condensation of a different dyon~\cite{Seiberg1994,Argyres1995,Klemm1995} and a $\mathbb{Z}_N$ one-form SPT of the form in Eq.~\eqref{eq: spt response}~\cite{Gaiotto-2015}.
-In this case the transition is first order since two of the $N$ ground states are associated with the trivial state at $m>0$ and the nontrivial SPT at $m<0$.
+In this case, the transition between the $m>0$ phase and $m<0$ phase is first order since two of the $N$ ground states at the $m=0$ point are associated with the trivial state at $m>0$ and the nontrivial SPT at $m<0$.

 Hence, the global flavor symmetry $G=SO(N_f)\times \mathbb{Z}_2^T$ plays an important role.
 At the $m=0$ point, the mass term in Eq.~\eqref{eq: su(n) adjoint qcd} is the only relevant perturbation that respects the symmetry $G$.
 For large enough $N_f$, if this symmetry is preserved, then there is a continuous transition directly between the two SPT states as in Figure~\ref{fig: su(N) adjoint phase diagram}.
 If the symmetry $G$ is not mandated, then other perturbations can drive the $m=0$ theory to various intermediate phases or to a first-order transition.